We're not just an all-girls school, we're an all kinds of girls school.™

 We work with each family to ensure that applying for tuition assistance and scholarships is as simple and seamless as possible.
 We realize that this process can be daunting and overwhelming, so please feel welcome to contact us with your questions.
 You can also view our Frequently Asked Questions.

-Saint Joseph Academy Class of 2023 scholarship applications are now closed.
+Saint Joseph Academy Class of 2024 scholarship applications are not yet open.

 Please note that scholarship recipients will be required to take part in various advancement activities throughout the school year, including the Annual Fund Phone-a-thon and Endowed Scholarship Luncheon.